 - Have a dog trainer or canine behaviorist on call for support as needed for the life of the adopted dog.

-- There are several great online dog training options as well, so dog rescues could explore those as well for people form whom in-person dog training is not an option.
+- There are several great online dog training options as well, so dog rescues could explore those as well for people from whom in-person dog training is not an option.

 4. Mandatory Veterinary Care